farhi/remote-desktop/README.md

 Open a browser and go to the:
 - http://localhost/desktop/

-Then customize your machine and launch it.
+Customize your machine and launch it.
 Follow instructions, enter Token to connect the display.
+You can of course access the service remotely if the server is on a network.

 Connect within a browser to the displayed IP, such as:
 - http://localhost:38443/vnc.html?host=localhost&port=38443